Skip to main content

 • Åland

-A project involving cooperation organisations in neighbouring regions, i.e. Estonia, Latvia and Lithuania, requires that at least two Nordic countries also participate.
-The lead applicant should come from a Nordic country.
-Otherwise, the Nordic Council of Ministers’ current policy on co-operation with countries outside the Nordic Region applies at all times.
+Alternatively, an organisation from Estonia, Latvia or Lithuania may be included as a partner in a project involving at least two organisations from at least two Nordic countries/areas.
+The lead applicant must come from a Nordic country/area.
+Otherwise, the Nordic Council of Ministers’ current policy on co-operation with non-Nordic countries applies at all times.

 Application and time limits